How to get a great TrustScore

 If you're looking for answers to these types of questions, then you may find it helpful to take a look at our infographic, "The journey of customer of reviews on Trustpilot."
 Keep in mind that this is a simplified overview of our processes, but it will give you an idea of how we work.

-The three ways we collect customer reviews on Trustpilot
+The three ways customer reviews are collected on Trustpilot

 Reviews can be posted by customers who already know about Trustpilot and, on their own initiative, come to our site and write reviews.
 We call these "organic reviews."
 Otherwise, customers can be invited by the business they've had an experience with.
 Companies are welcome to send out their own invitations, or use Trustpilot's services.